JetBrains/kotlin-web-site/docs/topics/java-read-scanner.md

     // Initializes the scanner
     val scanner = Scanner(System.`in`)

     // Reads the first number.
-For example, 99 val firstNumber = scanner.nextInt()
+For example: 99 val firstNumber = scanner.nextInt()
     // Reads the second number.
-For example, 100 val secondNumber = scanner.nextInt()
+For example: 100 val secondNumber = scanner.nextInt()

     print(secondNumber)